capaj/mobx-observer/readme.md

 # mobx-observer

-an observer decorator for all your react-like components.
+an observer decorator and factory for all your react-like components.

 ## Required methods